foooomio/view-background-image/README.md

 1. **Reload pages** after installing the extension
 2. Open the context menu on the images
-3. Select "View background image"
+3. Select "View Background Image"
 4. The images will appear in a new tab

 ## Known Issues